mickfuzz/phd4/_posts/2021-03-20-3M-framework.md

 The concepts of a third space normally happens outside of the school environment, thus the challenge exists how to create such a third space within the classroom.
 Suggestions now, and the methods part of the 3M framework (drama process).

-To allow students to bring their own home funds on knowledge into their work teachers can adopt the following techniques.
+To allow students to bring their own home funds on knowledge into their work teachers can adopt two main ways.
+REWORD TO PUT THE CONCEPTS FIRST - TWO TYPES OF FOK

 -   Allow students to base their coding projects on well known game tropes or genres.
 -   Allow for choice over the narrative of the game and the characters to allow for student choice

 <!-- Any up to date literature on participation in game cultures? -->

 <!-- The concept of funds on knowledge or Discourses was explored and promoted by Gee in the well respected book What Video Games have to Teach us about Learning and Literacy.
 The perspective there was on DIY and home communities and the potential for X -->